corbtastik/yummo/_posts/2022-10-01-custom-css.md

     <div class="flex-item">5</div>
 </div>

-A flexbox with no wrapping and 1 row with 20 items.
+* Items are squished when we add lots of them to a flexbox with no wrapping.

 <div class="flex-row">
     <div class="flex-item">1</div>